Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Statistical Analysis

 The error on the cross power spectrum can be reduced by adding independent sample images.
 Thus, the error is evaluated as $\sigma_X/\sqrt{N}$, where $N$ is the number of samples.
-For example, since the total field of view of the HSC deep field survey is 27$\rm deg^2$ and the size of image is approximately $1\rm deg^2$ in this work, we can use 27 samples to calculate the cross correlation.
+For example, \tb{there are four HSC deep fields and the total field of view is 27$\rm deg^2$. \tb{As our network reconstructs the 21cm line images of 1~$\rm deg^2$}, we set $N=27$ and $S_{\rm area}=1~\rm deg^2$. }